 Whilst I'm in the process of moving my own tech dependency from Apple to Linux I'm still objective and mature enough to know that "Bendgate" is an overblown non-story for Apple haters to have a field day on.
 That's all it is.

 In fact, it's only a story precisely because it's Apple.
-Any other company would not . . .
+Any other company . . .

 As a software developer approaching mid-forties I'm keenly following this question on Quora about older programmers losing interest.
 For those that don't know, Quora is a question and answers site that that I enjoy reading, though in my opinion it really shouldn't be asking people to log in to view things (didn't that die out . . .